webix-hub/docs/data/desktop/window_positioning.md

 Popup and Window Positioning
 ==============================

-By default [window](desktop/window.md) and [popup](desktop/popup.md) (provided that they don't occupy the whole screen) will be placed in the upper left corner of the screen sticked to browser borders.
+By default [window](desktop/window.md) and [popup](desktop/popup.md) (provided that they don't occupy the whole screen) will be placed in the upper left corner of the screen stuck to browser borders.

-To avoid this, position should be set.
+To avoid this, the position should be set.

 ##Absolute Positioning